Faculty and Staff

 Erin Edgington, Ph.D., Assistant Director

 Erin Edgington is the Assistant Director of the Honors Program.
-She graduated summa cum laude from the Honors Program at the University of Nevada, Reno with a bachelor's degree in French language and literature and sociology in 2008.
-Since then, she has taught French at Indiana University, where she also earned master's and doctoral degrees in French literature, Queen's University Belfast in Northern Ireland, and the University of Michigan.
-A specialist of nineteenth-century French literature and art, she is the author of Fashioned Texts and Painted Books: Nineteenth-Century French Fan Poetry (NCSRLL, 2017) as well as articles on the works of Stéphane Mallarmé, Théophile Gautier, Octave Uzanne, and language pedagogy.
-She is currently pursuing a second master's degree in educational leadership in the College of Education.
-Delighted to be back in her native Nevada and at her alma mater, she looks forward to helping the next generation of Honors students make the most of their university experience.
+She earned her Ph.D. in French Literature from Indiana University - Bloomington in 2013.
+Since then, she has taught French language, literature, and culture at Queen's University Belfast in Northern Ireland and the University of Michigan.
+A specialist of nineteenth-century French literature and art, she is the author of Fashioned Texts and Painted Books: Nineteenth-Century French Fan Poetry (North Carolina, 2017) as well as articles on the works of Stéphane Mallarmé, Théophile Gautier, Edmond de Goncourt, Octave Uzanne, and language pedagogy.
+Her research in the field of Honors education includes book chapters on internationalizing the Honors curriculum and the role of contract courses in the Honors experience.

 Contact her by email at email@example.com.